Ablinne/optimize-stencil/README.rst

 Authors
 -------

-The original version of this program was written by David Schikel <schinkel.d@posteo.de>.
+The original version of this program was written by David Schinkel <schinkel.d@posteo.de>.
 The current version is maintained by Alexander Blinne <a.blinne@gsi.de>.